 The key to this challenge is the fact that they may look at the structure as much as they want, but they may NOT touch it or handle it in any way.

 For more information about this, you can Google “the paper folding challenge.”

 This activity is the perfect accompaniment to the story “Ish.”

 In this activity, students are given a paper heart to hold.
 As you read the story, students are gingerly holding their hearts so as not to wrinkle them.
 When you read the section about how Ramon’s brother hurt his feelings by making fun his masterpiece, your students need to crumple up their hearts.

 After reading the section about how Ramon’s sister makes him feel better about his “-ish” drawings, have the students flatten out their paper hearts.
 This is an opportunity for them to realize that no matter how hard they try, their hearts are never the same.

 Be prepared to discuss about different times that your students have experienced a crumpled heart.
 Be vigilant in reminding them about why we don’t want to say hurtful things to others.

 This will be a good reminder about the power of our words and how the things we say to others can ultimately affect how they feel about themselves.

 In this last challenge, students are given a piece of paper with a simple mark on it.
 It could be half a circle, a simple line, or part of another shape.
 The object of this task is to have students create a drawing from this original mark.

 As a teacher, you will educate children year after year.
 But, one of the most life-altering parts of your job is to teach kids growth mindset.
-Because the reality is that if they can ever adopt this mindset, they can literally accomplish anything.
+Because the reality is that if they can ever adopt this mindset and truly own it, they can literally accomplish anything.